Iraqi women trafficked into sexual slavery - rights group

 Campaigners estimate some 14,000 women have been killed since the U.S.-led invasion of 2003, and many women and girls - including children as young as four - have been raped in that time.

-Some women have been so traumatised that they have committed suicide, according to a report by Minority Rights Group International and the Ceasefire Centre for Civilian Rights.
+Some women have been so traumatized that they have committed suicide, according to a report by Minority Rights Group International and the Ceasefire Centre for Civilian Rights.

 The authors say trafficking in Iraq has "mushroomed" in recent years and that the militant Sunni group Islamic State (ISIS) has become a major actor in the buying and selling of girls.